 The earlier credit that applied to heat pumps has been revived for the 2022 tax year, and the pre-expiration rules and limits apply.
 So, yes, you can take a tax credit for the purchase of a heat pump prior to August 16, but it will be limited to $300.
 This $300 credit appears to apply to all of 2022, not just installations that took place before the act was signed on August 16.
 Your tax credit can be taken either on your 2023 1040 ($300) or on your 2024 1040 ($2,000) depending on when you have the heat pump installed.

-Starting in 2023, the credit will be equal to 30% of the costs of all eligible home improvements made during the year.
+As of January 1 of 2023, the credit is equal to 30% of the costs of all eligible home improvements made during the year.
 This updated 2023 credit has a ceiling of $1,200 per year in total, BUT the bill allows an additional credit of $2,000 to be taken for heat pump water heaters and heat pumps.
 Read more in this article in Politico.
-It may be safe to assume therefore that if you install a heat pump after 1.1.23, you will be eligible for a $2,000 tax credit for the pump as well as $1,200 for other measures taken.
-Again, details like these continue to emerge and the information we provide here is based on our current analysis.
+Therefore, if you install a heat pump after 1.1.23, you will be eligible for a tax credit for the pump equal to 30% of the cost up to $2,000, as well as a maximum of $1,200 for other measures taken.

 What if I want to install a heat pump soon and I don’t have enough money on hand to cover the necessary up front cost?